Bayes linear kinematics in a dynamic Bayesian survival model

 \subsection{Elicitation of prior information}

 We need to choose the time intervals to be used.
 In a case like this, with a relatively small proportion of censoring so that most of the recorded times are deaths, the times become much less frequent later.
 We might suppose {\it a priori} that the times will have roughly an exponential distribution.
 Thus it does not seem appropriate to use equal time intervals.
 Instead, suppose we define $ \tau_{j}=-\nu\log(1-\kappa j),$ for some values of $\nu$ and $\kappa$.
 We choose $\kappa=0.1$ to give ten intervals and $\nu=500$, an approximate prior expectation of the marginal mean lifetime, with the aim of having approximately $10\%$ of the events in each interval.
-The upper limits $ \tau_{j} $ are given in Table \ref{postleuk}.

-Specification of prior beliefs is required in the form of prior means, variances and covariances for the collection of parameter vectors $( \beta_{1}, \ldots , \beta_{r})$ where $\beta_{j}=(\beta_{j,0},\beta_{j,1},\beta_{j,2},\beta_{j,3},$ $\beta_{j,4})$.
+Specification of prior beliefs is required in the form of prior means, variances and covariances for the collection of parameter vectors $( \beta_{1}, \ldots , \beta_{r})$ where $\beta_{j}=(\beta_{j,0},\beta_{j,1},\beta_{j,2},$ $\beta_{j,3},$ $\beta_{j,4})$.
 Within our formulation this is done by specifying the moments for $ \beta_{1}$, the system evolution matrices $G_{j}(b_{j})$ and the covariance matrices, $E_{j}$, for the innovations $\epsilon_{j}$.